quinn-dougherty/grind/convex_assign/README.md

 An assignment `Dict[project, List[person]]`, and with the constraint that **every person is in exactly one project** it is in fact _invertible_.
 But every invertible map from A to collections of B is also a non-injective map from B to A, so we could in fact rewrite `assignment` as `Dict[person, project]`.

 what is a derivative? it is when the observer _wiggles_ input to see what it does to output. our input type is a set of non-injective maps.

 ## How do we wiggle a set of non-injective maps?
 i'm _guessing_ something to do with [finite differences](https://en.wikipedia.org/wiki/Finite_difference#difference_operator).

+We know we can _rearrange_ the mapping.
+Maybe a mapping containing both `alice->pizza, bob->tofu` is "one step away" from a mapping that's exactly the same except `alice->tofu, bob->pizza`.
+But will that help us with the _numeric_ side, the value/utility of a mapping?

 ## _this was dumb stream of conscious before i noticed that i needed to be looking at finite differences._